GIST-NJU/ICAG/test_suites/readme.md

 # Test cases<br>
 ## Findutils
-The test cases  are used to test subject Findutils.
+The directory contains the test cases used to test subject `Findutils`.
 ## Flex
-The test cases  are used to test subject Flex.
+The directory contains the test cases used to test subject `Flex`.
 ## Grep(CoRE)
-The test cases  are used to test subject Grep(CoRE).
+The directory contains the test cases used to test subject `Grep(CoRE)`.
 ## Grep(SIR)
-The test cases  are used to test subject Grep(SIR).
+The directory contains the test cases used to test subject `Grep(SIR)`.
 ## Gzip
-The test cases  are used to test subject Gzip.
+The directory contains the test cases used to test subject `Gzip`.
 ## Make
-The test cases  are used to test subject Make.
+The directory contains the test cases used to test subject `Make`.
 ## Sed
-The test cases  are used to test subject Sed.
+The directory contains the test cases used to test subject `Sed`. <br><br>

+Note:
 These test cases correspond to the incremental covering array with largest strength six and are sorted in ascending order of test strength.

 # Subject Programs<br>